openmainframeproject/tac/process/contribution_guidelines.md

 ## Developer Certificate of Origin

 Open Mainframe Project requires the use of the [Developer’s Certificate of Origin 1.1 (DCO)](https://developercertificate.org/), which is the same mechanism that the [Linux® Kernel](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/submitting-patches.rst#n416) and many other communities use to manage code contributions.
-The DCO is considered one of the simplest tools for sign offs from contributors as the representations are meant to be easy to read and indicating signoff is done as a part of the commit message.
+The DCO is considered one of the simplest tools for sign-offs from contributors as the representations are meant to be easy to read and indicating signoff is done as a part of the commit message.

 Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO: